-When you learn to value things that are usually “nothing” for the world, you move closer to your inner source of strength.
+When you learn to value things that are usually ‘nothing’ to the world, you move closer to your inner source of strength.
 What is practically worthless to most are the prized possessions of a yogi.
 For example, everyone breathes.
-It’s no rocket science.
-Most take it for granted but a yogi understands breath, he tames his breath.
-The world doesn’t think much of it but it is a feat for the yogi.
+It’s not rocket science.
+Most take it for granted, but a yogi understands breath; he tames his breath.
+The world doesn’t think much of it, but it is a feat for the yogi.

-The bliss is everlasting when it is not conditional when it is not based on having or losing something.
+The bliss is everlasting when it is not conditional, when it is not based on having or losing something.
 How can you be blissful without attainments?
-Well, that’s the whole realization.
-That’s not all though.
+Well, that’s the whole of realization.
+That’s not all, though.
 Self-realized people have another important quality.
-It’s not about meditation or adhering to some tradition, that has barely any connection with the transcendental state.
+It’s not about meditation or adhering to some tradition; these have barely any connection to the transcendental state.
 Once again, let me share another anecdote.

-In Hinduism, cows are considered sacred, worthy of worship.
-Predominantly because cows were an integral part of human life at one stage.
-Dairy products provided the nutrition, dried cow dung was used as fuel, bulls tilled the farms, drew water from the wells, they transported people and goods.
+In Hinduism, cows are considered sacred and worthy of worship, predominantly because cows were an integral part of human life at one stage.
+Dairy products provided nutrition, dried cow dung was used as fuel, bulls tilled the farms, drew water from the wells, and transported people and goods.
 Cows were like pets and more.
 In our story, set in India, a pig and a cow were talking:

-“Why do people worship you but detest me?” said the pig.
+“Why do people worship you but detest me?” asked the pig.
 “After all, every single part of my body is used when I’m slaughtered.
 Shouldn’t I be the sacred one?”

-The cow said, “There’s a difference between you and I. I serve when I’m alive whereas you do it after you’re dead.”
+The cow replied, “There’s a difference between you and me.
+I serve when I’m alive, whereas you do it after you’re dead.”